actuated/pass-survey/README.md

 # pass-survey
 Have a list of passwords you cracked during a pentest or password audit?
 This shell script will give you statistical information about different character type combinations and password lengths.
-Dictionary checks are now included, with built-in dictionaries for months, seasons, sports teams, first and last names, dictionary words, years, and sequential or repeating numbers.
+Dictionary checks are now included, with built-in dictionaries for months, seasons, sports teams, first and last names, dictionary words, years, and sequential or repeating letters and numbers.

 # Usage
 `pass-survey.sh` only requires an input file.
 Each line of the input file will be treated as a password.